Skj0nes2/school-tools/README.md

 > [!IMPORTANT]
 > <b>To download:
 >   1. Click "Code"
->   2. Then click "Download zip"
+>   2. Then click "Download ZIP"
 >
 >To use:
 >   After downloading: